 - Accept responsibilities for their choices, no matter if the outcome is good or bad.

 - See the world as it actually is rather than through personal filters of self-interest, ego or fear.

 - Develop conscience and consciousness so that they work as effortlessly as hand-eye coordination.

 - Be sensitive to others’ viewpoints and their own emotions so that they can learn from others and be more aware of motives, including their own.

 - Apply only as much power as needed to resolve a challenge without creating greater problems or harm to innocent others.

-Living Ethics seeks to: (a) evoke emotional intelligence associated with conscience and consciousness, so that students feel as well as know their values; (b) spark discussions from a morally informed perspective; and (c) encourage students to develop values in the work place by assembling online portfolios with personal ethics codes as “living documents.”
+Living Media Ethics seeks to: (a) evoke emotional intelligence associated with conscience and consciousness, so that students feel as well as know their values; (b) spark discussions from a morally informed perspective; and (c) encourage students to develop values in the work place by assembling online portfolios with personal ethics codes as “living documents.”

 At the end of each chapter the book contains a personal and group/instructor ethics/journal exercise that encourages blogging and discussion.
 Click here for a sample.